Hull Broadband Buyers Guide

 While fixed line options are limited, Hull residents also have the option of exploring fixed wireless broadband or mobile broadband.

 If you don't wish to go with KC, you could also try mobile broadband deals.
 A full list of mobile broadband providers that should be available in the Hull area are listed below.
 Another option is satellite broadband, such as products sold by the Satellite Broadband provider Tooway.
 These products are available everywhere in the UK albeit with a very expensive connection and equipment cost.
 However, there are more affordable options available by using 4G Home Broadband from mobile providers such as EE and Three.
 We've written a guide all about 4G home broadband telling you all you need to know, or you could just skip straight to the deals:

 Broadband Shack aren't a mobile provider, though they do supply wireless broadband using the 4G Mobile Network, and are a good option for people who live in 'not-spot' areas who can't get fast broadband over the Openreach network.
-They offer a range of packages on a 24 month contract with download allowances from 2GB up to 50GB.
+They offer a range of packages on a 24 month contract with download allowances from 5GB up to unlimited data.